 Academic staff will maintain high expectations of each and every child.
-They plan and teach lessons that allow children to learn more in the long-term; actively involving them in their learning and engaging all children.
-Academic staff will seek to secure optimal learning by creating a highly responsive learning environment listening to, carefully observing and skilfully questioning pupils during lessons in order to reshape tasks and explanations to improve learning.
+They plan and teach lessons that actively involve, interest and engage all children.
+Academic staff will seek to secure optimal learning by creating a highly responsive learning environment listening to, carefully observing and skillfully questioning pupils during lessons in order to reshape tasks and explanations to improve learning.
 Children and teachers will assess learning and progress regularly and accurately.
 As a result, they will know how well they have done and what they need to do to improve.
 Parents will also be kept very well informed of their children's achievement throughout the year and therefore fully involved as a partner in their child's education.